phenogit/phenogit.github.io/kit-korner-notes.markdown

                         3C: Regular Stayman
                     3N: 25-27
             2N: 1) 3/4 seat, 20-21
+        2C: Natural positive, 5+c, 9+
+            2S
+                4C: Solid suit, minimum of AKQ10xx, usually better.
+A suit that expects to run with no losers.

     1D: 1) Vulnerable 1/2 seat 11-15, 2+d, if balanced 11-13
         2) 3/4 seat 11-15, 2+d, if balanced 11-14